denoland/manual/basics/import_maps.md

 your application code may import.
 This lets you, the application author, have final say about what versions of libraries get included in your project.

-If you are developing a library, you should instead prefer to use the `deps.ts` pattern discussed in [Managing Dependencies].

 [scope]: https://github.com/WICG/import-maps#scope
-[Managing Dependencies]: ../examples/manage_dependencies.md